peterphung2043/changepointmodel/README.md

 ----
 The core APIs are a loosely coupled set of classes that work together to build changepoint models, load aggregations and savings calculations.

 * `estimator` - Wrapper classes around `scipy.optimize.curve_fit` with some bells and whistles.
     * These classes interop with scikit learn and can be incorporated into the sklearn API (`cross_val_score`, `GridSearchCV` etc.) for ML projects.

-* `pmodels` - Interfaces for defining types around parameter model functions.
+* `predsum` - Predicted Sum (used for nac calculations)
+* `schemas` - Input validation

+_Deprecated from 3.1_

 * `loads` - Load calculations for various ParameterModels
-* `predsum` - Predicted Sum (used for nac calculations)
 * `savings` - High level interfaces for savings calculations.
-* `schemas` - Input validation
 * `scoring` - Standard statistical reporting for model validation.
+* `factories` - Helper classes for combining Estimators and LoadAggregators

 __core.calc__
 ----